27 Things To Remember When You Love Someone With Anxiety

 You’re helping someone you love.
 In my book, that makes you pretty awesome.
 Remember it.

-17: Remember that you need time to relax too
+17: When you love someone with anxiety, take time to relax

 You’re not perfect.

 There will probably be a couple of times when it’s a struggle.